 Tim was a member of The Television Workshop from 1992-2001 and has been a tutor since 2009.
 He stage-managed the Workshop’s production of We Happy Few in 2009 and Hamlet in 2012, going on to direct Moira Buffini’s Dying for It (2014), Shaw’s Major Barbara (2015), Mike Bartlett’s 13 (2016), Charlotte’s Web (2017) and Tolstoy’s The Power Of Darkness (2018)

-Ian has been the director of the Workshop since 1987 directing over 200 shows with the Workshop.
+Ian was director of the Workshop from 1987-2015, directing over 200 shows with the Workshop.
 Under his direction, two plays for the National Theatre Connections project – The Spider Men (2006) and He’s Talking (2008) – have won through to be performed at the National Theatre.
 Many of the plays have been original commissions and he works closely with writers to produce exciting, relevant and authentic young people’s drama.
 He has also written a number of performance pieces for the group – one of which was performed at the children’s BAFTAs.
 He helped write ten episodes of CITV’s Dangerville, taking part in the pitch for the programme, in casting, on-set coaching, and research and feedback sessions in schools.

 He also works with actors, producers and directors in script development, with recent work including CBBC’s Jamie Johnson and the award-winning Andrea Arnold film American Honey.
 He worked closely with Clio Bernard on The Selfish Giant and continues to work with patron Shane Meadows, many of whose films have substantial Workshop involvement.
 He has recently completed a successful comedy development project with Hat Trick Productions and also has run casting/development workshops with Lucky Giant, the comedy arm of NBC Universal.
 He also was responsible for working with the main actors on Skins in pre shoot workshops for three seasons.